Kashabowie River

 The Kashabowie River is a river in southwestern Thunder Bay District in Northwestern Ontario, Canada.
 It is in the Great Lakes Basin and is a tributary of the Shebandowan Lakes.

 Course

 The river begins at an unnamed lake, flows east to Lily Lake, and continues east to Kashabowie Lake.
-It drains the lake at the south passing over a dam, passes under Ontario Highway 11, at this point part of the Trans-Canada Highway, then under the Canadian National Railway Kashabowie Subdivision main line, built originally as the Canadian Northern Railway transcontinental main line; both crossings are between the community of Kashabowie to the west and the railway point of Postans to the east.
+It drains the lake at the south passing over a dam, passes under Ontario Highway 11, at this point part of the Trans-Canada Highway, then under the Canadian National Railway Kashabowie Subdivision main line, built originally as the Canadian Northern Railway transcontinental main line; both crossings are between the community of Kashabowie to the west and the Postans flag stop to the east.
 The Kashabowie River then reaches its mouth on the north shore of Upper Shebandowan Lake, part of the Shebandowan Lakes.
 The Shebandowan Lakes flow via the Shebandowan River, the Matawin River and the Kaministiquia River to Lake Superior.
 A portion of the final stretch from Kashabowie Lake to Upper Shebandowan Lake lies in geographic Haines Township.